 Accountability as resistance is distinct from accountability as sanctioning because its intention is not primarily or necessarily punitive.
-Itis as opposed to retrospective.
-Itthe dependency of beneficiaries on power-wielders often does not allow them to punish without simultaneously hurting themselves.
-For this reason, accountability as sanctioning tries to prevent harms by sticks but accountability as resistance tries to improve the bargaining position of beneficiaries by .
-Here I Catharine MacKinnon’s and Charles Lindblom’s ideas that the inability to say “no” implicates one’s ability to say yes. when choices are bad enough, Again, the ability to say is crucial for having a meaningful choice, as opposed to simply surrendering to the options life gives you.
+Its function is protective, and works prospectively as opposed to responding retrospectively to rule violations.
+Sometimes, how one holds a “helper” accountable is by severing the relationship.
+The need for accountability as resistance emerges from the recognition that the dependency of beneficiaries on surrogates and power-wielders often does not allow them to punish those actors without simultaneously hurting themselves.
+While accountability as sanctioning tries to prevent harms by using (or threatening to use) sticks, accountability as resistance tries to improve the bargaining position of beneficiaries by walking out.
+I assume that the capacity to reject existing choices is integrally tied to the ability to generate more options.
+My position strongly resembles the ideas of Catharine MacKinnon and Charles Lindblom who argue that the inability to say “no” implicates one’s ability to say yes.
+For the ability to say “no” is crucial for having a meaningful choice, as opposed to simply surrendering to the options life gives you.

-Again, accountability as resistance emphasizes the importance of developing the political capacities of beneficiaries to exercise control by refusing, limiting, or delaying help.
-It recognizes the need for institutional support for the conditions that facilitate empowerment that can accompany being recipients of help.
-Soin the case of transactional sex involving refugees, if the choice is between firing one’s sexual exploiter or having one’s children starve, and if accountability is only understood as giving retrospective approval for that firing, then it would appear that NGO accountability to clients is certainly undesirable.
-But if we understand accountability as a way to make organizations live up to their responsibilities that are incurred the activity of helping, then accountability as resistance requires creating alternative institutional choices and providing resources to resist existing forms of “help.”
+Again, accountability as resistance emphasizes the importance of developing the political capacities of beneficiaries to refuse, limit, or delay help.
+Let’s return to the choices available to those refugees engaging in transactional sex.
+If the choice is between firing one’s sexual exploiter or having one’s children starve, and if accountability is only understood as giving retrospective approval for that firing, then it would appear that NGO responsiveness to clients is certainly undesirable.
+But if we understand accountability as a way to make organizations live up to their responsibilities to provide food to refugees, then accountability as resistance requires creating alternative institutional choices that allow beneficiaries to resist existing forms of “help.”
 According to this way of thinking about accountability, an organization that hired sexual exploiters could justifiably be held responsible -- “fined” so to speak-- by guaranteeing the food supply to women who were sexually exploited by their employees.
 Facilitating conditions of resistance, in this case of unwelcome sexual relations, is a responsibility of those who help in that they can assist reducing harms and creating “better” choices for beneficiaries.
 As Colin Powell aptly reminds us about the Pottery Barn Rule, “you break it, you own it.”
-Underlying my conception of accountability as resistance is the belief that the creation of better choices can be inextricably tied to the ability of clients to say no to certain kinds of help.
+Underlying my conception of accountability as resistance is the belief that the creation of better choices can be inextricably tied to the ability of clients to say “no” to certain kinds of help.
 It is not enough to think of accountability as resistance as a kind of exit right but as a kind of entrance pathway as envisioned by Sigal Ben-Porath (2010).
-For instance, an organization that hired sexual exploiters could justifiably be held responsible -- “fined” so to speak-- by guaranteeing the food supply to women who were sexually exploited by their employees.
-Facilitating conditions of resistance, in this case of unwelcome sexual relations, is a responsibility of those who help in that they can assist reducing harms and creating “better” choices for beneficiaries.
-As Colin Powell aptly reminds us about the Pottery Barn Rule, “you break it, you own it.”